murawaki/treepca/README.md

 # Principal Component Analysis as a Sanity Check for Bayesian Phylolinguistic Reconstruction

 ## About
 Yugo Murawaki.
 2024.
 Principal Component Analysis as a Sanity Check for Bayesian Phylolinguistic Reconstruction.
-In Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024). (to appear).
+In Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024). (to appear) ([arXiv](https://arxiv.org/abs/2402.18877)).

 This is a refined version of old code available at https://github.com/murawaki/lexwave